PetaVision/ViPar-Toolkit/VineScrape/README.md

-#VineScraper
+#VineScrape
 Collects Vine videos from the Twitter Streaming API and generates linguistic meta-data.

 ##How it Works

-VineScraper is a multi-threaded Java program that accesses the [Twitter Streaming API](https://dev.twitter.com/streaming/overview) and collects Status objects that contain unique URLs to Vine videos.
+VineScrape is a multi-threaded Java program that accesses the [Twitter Streaming API](https://dev.twitter.com/streaming/overview) and collects Status objects that contain unique URLs to Vine videos.

-VineScraper then navigates to the URLs and parses out the text description (if any), ID, and full URL to the .mp4 video.
+VineScrape then navigates to the URLs and parses out the text description (if any), ID, and full URL to the .mp4 video.
 The text description is scrubbed of emoticons and other micro-text phenomena and an attempt to segment interior hashtags is made.

-Next, VineScraper tags out the scrubbed text description's parts-of-speech using the [CMU Twitter Part-of-Speech Tagger](http://www.ark.cs.cmu.edu/TweetNLP/).
+Next, VineScrape tags out the scrubbed text description's parts-of-speech using the [CMU Twitter Part-of-Speech Tagger](http://www.ark.cs.cmu.edu/TweetNLP/).
 The POS tags are then fed into the [Stanford CoreNLP Grammar Dependency Parser](http://nlp.stanford.edu/software/stanford-dependencies.shtml) to tag out the grammar relationships.

 Finally, everything is saved to a generated directory in JSON format.